mintlify/config/packages/eslint-config/README.md

 ```

 ## Add Configuration File
-Create a `.eslintrc.json` file in the project root that extends
+Create a `.eslintrc.json` file in the project root that extends this package.

 ```
 {